 The Certification of Blindness form for tuition exemption may be used for distance learning courses.

 The counselor should refer consumers to the EA specialist to

-Academic, vocational, and technical training must be provided through a Texas public, tax-supported college or university unless one of the following circumstances applies:
+Academic, vocational, and technical training must be provided through a Texas public, tax-supported institution in Texas, unless one of the following circumstances applies:

-If payment for tuition and fees is not approved or needed for private or out-of-state colleges, universities, or vocational or technical schools, DBS may provide other resources such as reader services, O&M, and books and supplies without supervisory approval.
+If tuition for private or out-of-state colleges, universities, or vocational or technical schools is not approved or needed, DBS may provide payment for other resources required to attend such schools, without obtaining supervisory approval.